Consent and boundaries: building a clear, flexible framework

 In higher-stakes situations, such as BDSM or power dynamics, structured negotiation becomes essential.

-The guide Negotiating a BDSM scene: structure and best practices explains how to approach consent before, during, and after a scene.
+The page Negotiating a BDSM scene: structure and best practices explains how to approach consent before, during, and after a scene.

 Common doubts and concerns